uw-dims/dims-finalreport/docs/source/recommendations.rst

-Trying to compose a system using open source parts that are constantly changing requires constantly dealing with testing upgrades, updating version numbers in Ansible playbook files, applying patches, debugging regression problems, debugging version inconsistencies betweeen systems, and updating documentation.
+Trying to compose a system using open source parts that are constantly changing requires constantly dealing with testing upgrades, updating version numbers in Ansible playbook files, applying patches, debugging regression problems, debugging version inconsistencies between systems, and updating documentation.
 The more software subsystems and packages used, the greater the frequency of changes that must be dealt with.
 Assume that up to half of the project working time will be spent dealing with these issues.